monikase/Data-Analytics-Projects/_11-Chess Assignment/Chess Assignment.md

 ### Mini Tasks

 First let's break it down.
-Successfully completing these mini-tasks will provide the foundational building blocks needed to assemble the final program.
-The minitasks are these:
+Successfully completing these mini-tasks will provide the foundational building blocks needed to assemble the final program:

 - Mini-task 1: Validate a chess piece
 - Mini-task 2: Validate a position on the chessboard